RicardoMBorges/RI_Compass/README.md

 ## 3.2 Feature table CSV

-Upload the GC--MS feature table containing at least a feature identifier and retention time.
+Upload the GC-MS feature table containing at least a feature identifier and retention time.

 Tables exported from deconvolution workflows may additionally contain